 Users who have never agreed to get emails from you won’t expect your messages to invade their Inbox.
 This is their personal space, so they may not welcome any stranger.
 As a result, your email will have all chances of being marked as spam, which will affect your sender reputation in the long run.

-While you should do your best to avoid your letters landing in the Spam folder and saving your deliverability rate from the downfall, purchased lists will only increase your chances of such an unpleasant result.
+While you should do your best to avoid your emails landing in the Spam folder and saving your deliverability rate from the downfall, purchased lists will only increase your chances of such an unpleasant result.

 You might get blacklisted

 A blacklist is a list that identifies IP addresses or domains as spam senders.
-Mailbox providers commonly use blacklists against unwanted letters.
+Mailbox providers commonly use blacklists against unwanted emails.
 This year, the percentage of such messages has reached up to 45% of all emails.

 In case of purchased lists, your messages might be considered spam.
 So eventually, you may find yourself on a blacklist too.
 Unfortunately, if you do, all your emails will be automatically sent to the Spam folder.